Mallory Monaco Caterine – Executive Director

 Dr. Kent Davis-Packard is President & Executive Director of Women Forward International.
 Most recently, she initiated and developed the SAIS Women Lead curricular program at the Johns Hopkins School of Advanced International Studies (SAIS).
-Previously she was co-Executive Director of Women’s Learning Partnership, a Council on Foreign Relations Fellow at the Brookings Institution, Guest Scholar at the American University in Cairo, and a Presidential Management Fellow at the U.S. Department of State.
-Dr. Davis-Packard received her Ph.D. in international relations and Middle East studies and master’s degree in conflict management and economics from Johns Hopkins SAIS.
+Previously, she was Co-Executive Director of Women’s Learning Partnership, a Council on Foreign Relations Fellow at the Brookings Institution, Guest Scholar at the American University in Cairo, and a Presidential Management Fellow at the US Department of State.
+Dr. Davis-Packard received her PhD in International Relations and Middle East Studies, as well as a Master’s in Conflict Management and Economics from Johns Hopkins SAIS.

 Paul B. Ellis

-Paul B. Ellis has the honor of leading Rep. Jamie Raskin’s Democracy Summer Fellowship program, an intensive 6 week paid Fellowship where high school and college students learn the history of progressive social change and how to run campaigns.
-He graduated in 2018 from The Ohio State University, where he studied Evolution and Ecology, with a minor in Political Science.
+Paul B. Ellis has the honor of leading Representative Jamie Raskin’s Democracy Summer Fellowship program, an intensive 6-week paid fellowship where high school and college students learn the history of progressive social change and how to run campaigns.
+He graduated in 2018 from The Ohio State University, where he studied Evolution and Ecology, with a minor a Political Science.
 He volunteered for several campaigns during his time in Columbus, OH.
+He is currently pursuing a Master’s in Public Policy at the University of Maryland.
 In his spare time, he enjoys trivia, identifying plants, and writing parody songs.

 Richard Giarusso maintains a rewarding career as a music historian, conductor, and singer.
-He is Associate Professor and Chair of the Department of Musicology and Dean’s Fellow at the Peabody Conservatory of the Johns Hopkins University, and music director of the Georgetown Chorale in northwest DC.
+He is Associate Professor and Chair of the Department of Musicology and Dean’s Fellow at the Peabody Conservatory of the Johns Hopkins University, as well as music director of the Georgetown Chorale in northwest DC.
 He maintains an active career as a classical baritone, working regularly with some of the most prominent professional ensembles throughout the region.
 A skilled and dynamic speaker with wide-ranging, interdisciplinary interests, he is a frequent lecturer for cultural organizations throughout the mid-Atlantic.
-He holds a BA in music and English from Williams College and an AM and PhD in historical musicology from Harvard University.
+He holds a BA in Music and English from Williams College and an MA and PhD in Historical Musicology from Harvard University.

 Lanah Koelle is the Fellowships Program Manager and a Librarian at the Center for Hellenic Studies in Washington, DC.
-Born in Baltimore, she performed with Open Space Arts in Reisterstown, MD for more than a decade, and studied voice and theater at the George Washington Carver Center for Arts and Technology in Towson, MD.
-She has a BA in Ancient Studies from the University of Maryland, Baltimore County, and an MLS from the University of Maryland, College Park.
+Born in Baltimore, she performed with Open Space Arts in Reisterstown, MD for more than a decade and studied voice and theater at the George Washington Carver Center for Arts and Technology in Towson, MD.
+She has a BA in Ancient Studies from the University of Maryland – Baltimore Country and an MLS from the University of Maryland – College Park.
 She continues to perform as a jazz vocalist and released her debut album, Straight Up Sassafras, in 2018.

 Irene Morrison-Moncure holds a Ph.D. in Classics from the CUNY Graduate Center and teaches and advises at New York University’s Gallatin School of Individualized Study.
 Prior to Gallatin, Irene was a lecturer for Hunter College and taught in coordination with the CUNY Pipeline Program for Careers in College Teaching and Research, a fellowship program for students from groups currently underrepresented in America’s universities.
 Irene currently serves on the Board of Directors for Ascanius: The Youth Classics Institute and as co-chair for the Graduate Student Committee for the Society of Classical Studies.
 She is also the current Series Editor for the SAGE Business Cases Ancient Leadership Series.
 Her academic interests include the Roman epics and their historical and cultural contexts and representations of fear and anxiety in relation to themes of autocracy and civil war.
 Irene also enjoys creative writing, circus arts, and playing Civilization VI.